 During his stay at JEPU he concentrates on teaching in a seminar form.
 It offers a theoretical-practical seminar on didactics of history and a seminar on the topic of school historical sources as an integral part of teaching and textbooks in history.
-This issue is also relevant in connection with the innovations of RVP from history, because the work with school historical sources in teaching and in the didactic system of textbooks is still insufficient in the Czech environment.
+This issue is also relevant in connection with the innovations of RVP from history because the work with school historical sources in teaching and the didactic system of textbooks is still insufficient in the Czech environment.

 Prof. Valentina Pidlisnyuk, M.Sc., D.Sc.

 Professor Valentina Pidlisnyuk is a specialist in multipurpose phytotechnology, mainly growing the second-generation energy crop Miscanthus x giganteus on problematic soils such as contaminated sites or brownfields.
 During his work at the Faculty of Environment, JEPU, she focuses on several related issues of basic and applied research, such as degradation of pollutants, quality and use of biomass, plant stress or miscanthus cooperation with microbial communities.